Application until May 3rd

-- Design and implementation of fiber-optic modules in special optical fibers (e.g., optical fiber gratings, optical fiber tapers)
+- Design and realization of fiber optic modules in special optical fibers

-- Comprehensive characterization of fiber-optic modules (long-time spectral, thermal, and mechanical behavior)
+- extensive characterization of fiber optic modules (spectral, thermal, mechanical and long-term behavior)

-- Fundamental research on the long-term stability and temperature stability of fiber optic modules such as fiber Bragg gratings
+- Basic research on long-term stability and temperature stability of fiber optic modules such as fiber Bragg grating sensors

-- Simulation of innovative effects in passive fiber-optic modules
+- Simulation of innovative effects in passive fiber optical modules

-- Development of methods for the production and characterization of fiber-optic modules and fiber components
+- Method development for the fabrication and characterization of fiber optic modules and fiber components

 The application potential of passive fiber modules ranges from pressure catheters in medical technology, to position determination of catheters, filters for noise suppression in Raman sensors, monitoring of overhead railway lines, the realization of resonators in fiber lasers, to high-temperature diagnostics.